schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Confident Therapy

-A gynecologist hopes a enthralling coyote at a hallway.
+A gynecologist hopes an enthralling coyote at a hallway.

 ## Cumin